satial-interfaces/ChartControl/README.md

 ## Note for Avalonia 11.0

-Since Avalonia 11.0 (preview 7) there's a breaking change: the namespace changed from SatialInterfaces.Controls to SatialInterfaces.Controls.Chart.
+Since Avalonia 11.0 there's a breaking change: the namespace changed from SatialInterfaces.Controls to SatialInterfaces.Controls.Chart.
 Please update your code.

 ## How to use